 At the April 2017 Board meeting, Board staff presented to the Board additional revisions to the Disciplinary Guidelines that included correcting inconsistencies within the Disciplinary Guidelines and resolving due process concerns (see Tab D.6).
 Board staff also recommended removing the "Overview Guide for Disciplinary Decisions" section, which was originally intended for Board member use and is already contained within the Board and Committee Administrator Procedure Manual.
-Board staff also recommended other minor and grammatical changes to provide clarification.
-The Board voted to approve the proposed language as amended.
+Board staff also recommended to approve the proposed language as amended.